mbxjy4/LIFE4136-Rot1-Gp2/README.md

 <!-- TOC --><a name="overview-usage"></a>
 ## Overview & Usage

-The aim of this project was to identify genetic changes made by a group of scientists to the genome of a microorganism.
+The aim of this project was to identify genetic modifications made by a group of scientists to the genome of an unknown microorganism.
 The following code represents the order in which steps were followed to achieve this.
 Please note that packages are required for most steps.
 I recomend using seperate Conda environments to use these packages, details of how to create and install each are described below.
 A single Conda environment with all tools may well work, however, I can not be sure as we did not do this and it's possible conflicts may arise through having multiple packages in the same Conda environment.

 <!-- TOC --><a name="merging-files"></a>
 ## Merging Files

-Data was provided in the form of Illumina Short Read (R1 and R2) and Fastq Long Read data (Pass and Fail).
-Data was merged to make data processing easier using the scripts listed below:
+Data was provided in the form of Illumina Short Reads (Forward - R1 and Reverse - R2) and Fastq Long Read data (Pass and Fail).
+Data was merged to make downstream data processing easier using the scripts listed below:

 |Data Merged|Script Used|Notes|
 |---|---|---|